davnavr/wasmiter/README.md

 # `wasmiter`

-Low-level WebAssembly parser, with a focus on support for processing sections in parallel.
+Low-level WebAssembly parser, with a focus on zero allocations.

+Designed to allow easier processing of a WebAssembly module's sections in parallel.

 ## Supported WebAssembly Proposals